status-im/specs/protocol.md

 # Terminology

-TBD
+* *Client*: a Whisper node implementing the protocol
+* *Whisper node*: an Ethereum node with Whisper V6 enabled (in the case of geth, it's `--shh` option)
+* *MailServer*: an Ethereum node with Whisper V6 enabled and a mail server registered capable of storing and providing offline messages
+* *Message*: decrypted Whisper message
+* *Envelope*: encrypted message with some metadata like topic and TTL echanged between Whisper nodes; a symmetric or assymetric key is needed to decrypt it and read the payload
+* *Offline message*: an expired envelope stored by a Whisper node permanently

 # Basic Assumption

-This protocol assumes that there is an Ethereum node that is capable of discoverying peers and implements Whisper protocol.
+This protocol assumes that there is an Ethereum node that is capable of discoverying peers and implements Whisper V6 service.
 It also assumes that the participants of a given Whisper network accept messages with lowered PoW value.

 # Protocol Overview